Muratcanisik4/CompJouleS/README.md

 ## Usage
 > Read more in our [documentation about CompJouleS usage]((https://compjoules.readthedocs.io/en/latest/index.html))

-To end-users, NIR is just a declarative format that sits between formats and will hopefully be as invisible as possible.
+To end-users, CompJouleS is just a declarative format that sits between formats and will hopefully be as invisible as possible.
-However, it is possible to export Python objects or NIR files.
+However, it is possible to export Python objects or CompJouleS files.

 python
+from pyJoules.energy_meter import measure_energy
-import nir
+from pyJoules.device.rapl_device import RaplPackageDomain

+@measure_energy(domains=[RaplPackageDomain(0)])
+def sample_task():
-# Write to file
+    # Function to measure energy consumption
-nir.write("my_graph.nir", nir_graph)

-# Read file
-imported_graph = nir.read("my_graph.nir")
+    pass

+sample_task()

 ## About NIR